tessel/tessel-av/README.md

 #### This module does not and will not support the Tessel 1 Camera Module

-- Camera, for still shots (video coming soon)
+- Camera, for capturing video streams and still shots
 - Microphone, for sound recording (coming soon)
 - Player, for sound playback
 - Speaker, for text-to-speech playback